Food Recommender

 B. What You Will Do

-In this assingment you will start by filling out a function that reads a CSV into a dictionary structure.
+In this assignment you will start by filling out a function that reads a CSV into a dictionary structure.
 Afterwards you will write various functions that interact with that structure to extract information on the restaurants whose data is stored in that structure.
 While you are doing this you will also need to write some unit tests to test the code you write for food_recommender.py.
 Lastly you will write some tests to make sure that your code is working properly!

 1. Reading Data